Sonic-Amiga/ESP8266-Faikin/Simulators/CN_WIRED/README.md

              - High nibble - 4-bit sum of all other nibbles
 			 - Low nibble - packet type = 0

-When a mode change happens on the conditioner, it also sends out a "mode changed" packet of the following format:
+When an original IR remote control is used, conditioner sends  out a "mode changed" packet of the following format:

  - byte[0] - Set point, BCD encoded
  - byte[1] - unknown